Momentum transfer models of interacting dark energy: Acknowledgements

 \section{Acknowledgements}

 ML's research is supported by an STFC studentship.
 AP is a UK Research and Innovation Future Leaders Fellow, grant MR/S016066/1.
 RC is supported by STFC grant ST/S000550/1.
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.
+Supporting research data are available on reasonable request from the authors.
 We would like to thank Benjamin Bose for the use of his data; Michaela Lawrence and Alessio Spurio Mancini for useful discussions; and Jascha Schewtschenko and Gary Burton for their invaluable technical support.
 This project has made use of the SCIAMA High Performance Computing cluster at the ICG.

 {Whilst this paper was being finalised, the following paper that covers similar topics was added to the arXiv \cite{Jimenez:2021ybe}.}